project-gemmi/gemmi/paper.md

-The project would not be possible without Eugene Krissinel, Gerard Bricogne and Garib Murshudov, who initiated it, and without many discussions with users and with collegues from Global Phasing Ltd and CCP4.
+The project would not be possible without Eugene Krissinel, Gerard Bricogne and Garib Murshudov, who initiated it, and without many discussions with users and with colleagues from Global Phasing and CCP4.

 # References